 This is a tool with a 2-stage filtration system.
-You have a replaceable activated carbon filter which improves the taste and removes some of chemicals and pesticides (but not all).
+You have a replaceable activated carbon filter that improves the taste and removes some of the chemicals and pesticides (but not all).
 Its lifetime is 100 liters.

 In practical terms, if you filter 2-3 liters of water per day, and you use this filter 3 months per year (most likely it will be far less), you will use this microfiber tool for some 4-5 years.
 I would say this is great in view of what you pay for it.